per2jensen/scrubexif/doc/DETAILS.md

   per2jensen/scrubexif:$VERSION --recursive --dry-run
 ```

-📌 **Observe** In manual mode, files are scrubbed in-place and will overwrite the originals.
+📌 **Observe** In clean-inline mode, files are scrubbed in-place and will overwrite the originals.
 Duplicate handling (e.g. move/delete) is not applicable here.

 ## Features